streetturtle/streetturtle.github.io/_posts/2015-03-26-awesome-wm-quickstart.markdown

 ### Installation and Configuration files

-First of all you need to install it, note that in default repositries only version 3.4 available, but the latest one is 3.5.6:
+First of all you need to install it, note that in default repositories only version 3.4 available, but the latest one is 3.5.6:

 {% highlight bash %}
 sudo add-apt-repository ppa:klaus-vormweg/awesome